Creating Magento Connect Extension Package

-File magento/app/locale/de_DE/Bloghome_Blog.csv - contains translations for the German localization.
+- File magento/app/locale/en_US/Bloghome_Blog.csv - contains translations for the U.S. localization. <li >

 Creating An Extension Package